balafertiss/EndlessRunner/README.md

 🕹️ Simple Controls: Keyboard or touch input for cross-platform support

-💥 Obstacles & Powerups: Increasing difficulty with dynamic spawns
+💥 Obstacles: Increasing difficulty with dynamic spawns

 🔊 Basic Sound & Music: Add atmosphere to your endless adventure